freenas/freenas-docs/userguide/freenas_alert.rst

 * an update failed, or an update completed and the system needs a reboot to complete the updating process.

+* an attempt is made to bind NFS to a non-existent IP address

 * the status of an Avago MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
   is included for managing these devices